Report of the Board of Supervisory Directors

 - banking supervisory issues relating to KfW, current consultations with the banking supervisory authorities, compliance with regulatory capital requirements, audits completed and ongoing and the resulting measures, as well as potential effects of future regulatory changes;

-- the impact of the coronavirus and the steps taken under KfW coronavirus aid.
+- the impact of the persistent pandemic situation and ordered restrictions, as well as the steps taken under KfW coronavirus aid;

 In addition, the Board of Supervisory Directors addressed the following key issues based on the reports submitted by the Executive Board on the individual business sectors:

-The Board of Supervisory Directors was informed at the meetings as well as quarterly, in writing, of the group’s net assets, financial, earnings and risk position, the development of its promotional business, and Internal Auditing's activity.
+The Board of Supervisory Directors was informed at the meetings as well as quarterly, in writing, of the group’s net assets, financial and earnings position, its risk situation, the development of its promotional business, and Internal Auditing’s activity.
 The Executive Board also kept the Chair of the Board of Supervisory Directors and his deputy informed of key developments at the bank between meetings.

 Each member of the Board of Supervisory Directors is obliged to inform the Chair of the Board of Supervisory Directors or the relevant committee about potential conflicts of interest before a resolution is made.

-No members of the Board of Supervisory Directors attended fewer than half of the board meetings in the reporting year.
-The same applies to the Presidial and Nomination Committee, the Remuneration Committee, the Audit Committee and the Risk and Credit Committee.
+Three members of the Board of Supervisory Directors attended fewer than half of the board meetings in the reporting year.

-Members of the Board of Supervisory Directors attended three training events and four individual training sessions in 2020 to gain and maintain the expertise required in accordance with the German Banking Act.
+Members of the Board of Supervisory Directors attended three training events and three individual training sessions in 2021 to gain and maintain the expertise required in accordance with the German Banking Act.

 Committees of the Board of Supervisory Directors

-It was also informed about banking supervisory issues, KfW Stiftung and legal disputes.
-It conducted an evaluation of the KfW bodies, making relevant recommendations to the Board of Supervisory Directors.
+The committee was also informed about banking supervision issues, the conversion of a silent contribution of KfW at KfW IPEX‑Bank, the activities of KfW Stiftung and legal disputes.
+It conducted an evaluation of the KfW bodies, made relevant recommendations to the Board of Supervisory Directors and passed the specified resolutions on professional qualifications.
+It also addressed the remuneration system for the KfW Executive Board.

-The Audit Committee addressed the accounting process, KfW's net assets, financial and earnings position, the reports by Internal Auditing and Compliance and the annual financial statements of KfW Group 2019.
-It made corresponding recommendations to the Board of Supervisory Directors for the approval of the annual financial statements 2019 and the appointment of the auditor for 2021.
-The committee monitored the public call for tender of the framework agreement for the audit of KfW Group and its companies for financial years 2022 to 2025, with an option to extend for financial year 2026.
+The Audit Committee addressed the accounting process, KfW’s net assets, financial and earnings position, the reports by Internal Auditing and Compliance and the annual financial statements of KfW Group 2020.
+It made corresponding recommendations to the Board of Supervisory Directors for the approval of the annual financial statements 2020 and the appointment of the auditor for 2022.
 Based on information supplied by the Executive Board, it evaluated the efficiency of the risk management system, the internal control system (ICS) and the internal audit system.
-In addition, it addressed auditor independence, determined focal points of the 2020 financial statements audit and discussed the initial results of the 2020 financial statements audit (audit report part I).
-The committee approved the audit plan of the Internal Auditing department for 2021.
-It monitored banking supervisory issues and closely reviewed the banking supervisory assessments, along with the resulting measures and projects to remedy the findings..
+In addition, it addressed auditor independence and quality, determined focal points of the 2021 financial statements audit and discussed the initial results of the 2021 financial statements audit (audit report part I).
+The committee approved the audit plan of the Internal Auditing department for 2022.
+It monitored banking supervisory issues and closely reviewed the banking supervisory assessments, along with the resulting measures and projects to remedy the findings.

 The committee chairpersons reported to the Board of Supervisory Directors regularly on the work of the committees.